microwave89-hv/smc-hacking/notes.md

 # How manually calculate/correct line checksum in .smc file?

 According to Alex Ionescu, in his talk "https://youtu.be/nSqpinjjgmg?t=2053", do the following:
-1. Take a line with the `64:` in front which you want to calculate the *primary* checksum for and precede each byte with a space. e.g. this
+1. Take a line with the `64:` in front which you want to calculate the *primary* checksum ("checksum for a data line") for and precede each byte with a space. e.g. this
   ```
   D:00000000:64:B002002051020000C902000057020000570200005702000057020000000000000000000000000000000000005702000057020000000000005702000057020000:B8